10-Day Costa Rica Itinerary: From Hot Springs to Cloud Forests

 Mistico Arenal Hanging Bridges

 On your second day in Costa Rica, eat breakfast Red Frog Coffee Roasters on the way to Mistico Arenal Hanging Bridges.
 Mistico Arenal Hanging Bridges has a 3.2 km trail where you can take a nice walk through the rainforest and see views of Arenal (on a clear day).
-You can pay for the entrance fee and explore the park on your own, or you can reserve a guided tour.
-We walked the trail without a tour and got to see howler monkeys and many colorful birds.
+You can pay for the entrance fee and explore the park on your own, or you can reserve a guided tour to see more animals.
+We decided to explore the park on our own and still got to see howler monkeys and many colorful birds.

 Mirador El Silencio (Hike near Arenal)